MobiSurvStd/MobiSurvStd/docs/src/format/households.md

 - **Type:** String
 - **Guarantees:**
   - The value is a valid _département_ code.
-  - If `home_insee` is not null, then the value is equal to the _département_ of the home INSEE municipality.
+  - If `home_insee` is a valid municipality, then the value is equal to the _département_ of the home INSEE municipality.

 ### `home_dep_name`